peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/Week_1_Homework/homework_1.md

 ## Prepare Postgres

 To answer Question 3 to 6, we would need to load both the datasets into `postgres` and do the queries directly on `pgadmin`.
 So the steps for uploading the datasets into `postgres` are as follows:
-1. Start with the ingestion notebook to test if the data get be downloaded and the connections with the database
+1. First thing we need to do is to write-up a `docker-compose.yml` file so that we can `docker-compose up` both the `postgres` and `pgadmin` containers - we can use the same `docker-compose.yaml`
-2. Next, we write a comprehensive ingestion python script to be used in our dockerfile
+2. Once that is done, we can write an ingestion notebook to test if the data can be downloaded, and the connections with the database is stable
-3. Write a `Dockerfile`
+3. Next, we write a comprehensive ingestion python script to be used in our dockerfile
-4. We can use the same docker-compose file previously generated from the lecture videos to run the `postgres` and `pgadmin` containers
+4. Write a `Dockerfile`
 5. Now, all we need to do is to `docker build` to build the image from our `Dockerfile`, and then `docker run` the container